arnaudbos/i-rant/content/loom-part-2-blocking.md

 buffers and...
 Done.

 None of this requires a lot of CPU power so this screenshot should not be surprising.
-In fact, it will be the same for all the other implementations we will see in the next parts so I am not going to embed it again.
+In fact, it will be the same for all the other implementations we will see in the next parts, so I am not going to display it again.

 Looking at the threads is much more interesting.